michaldziuba03/code-samples/social-login/README.md

 <img width="600" src="https://user-images.githubusercontent.com/43048524/218771617-8e1a6dcd-a0db-4524-ba3c-87c0dee80be5.png" />

+### Is Passport.js so bad?
+Personally, I don't like Passport.js as it is.
+Frameworks like Nest.js often provides some sort of wrapper for Passport.js which makes it less painful with TypeScript.
+I also maintain my own strategies for my side projects.
+They are properly typed because they are written from scratch in TypeScript.
+All these things together give me a decent experience.

 ## OAuth 2.0 standard
 We cannot discuss social authentication without mentioning the OAuth 2.0 standard.
 This standard is the basis of most Passport.js strategies, so I think it's important to understand at least the data flow.
 Most Passport.js strategies use `Authorization Code Flow`, because this flow is suited for a regular server applications.